raysfire/rayshud/.github/README.md

 Help/Support
 --------
-If you find a bug, need help or have a suggestion, [open a support ticket on GitHub][issues-link] or [join the support Discord server][discord-link].
+If you find a bug, need help or have a suggestion, [open a support ticket on GitHub](https://github.com/raysfire/rayshud/issues/new) or [join the support Discord server](https://discord.gg/hTdtK9vBhE).

 Credits
 --------